-Our MFL curriculum is taught over a period of 4 years, from year 3 to year 6, allowing for regular planned revisits of language acquired and progression over time.
+We teach French over a period of 4 years, from year 3 to year 6, with weekly 30-40 minute lessons.
+This allows for regular planned revisits of language acquired and progression over time.
 We aim for pupils to arrive at high school with confidence in their language skills.
-We follow a scheme of work which we have adapted as required.
+We follow a scheme of work which we adapt as required.
 Learning Objectives have a repeated theme connecting prior learning with new learning, so that children are able to make links between the vocabulary and grammar they learn in order to build on their language skills.
-Our units of study include all 12 points of the Programme of Study and we incorporate a number of opportunities cultural exploration, not only linked to the French we learn but also linked to other languages on European Day of Languages.
-Our school community speaks over 30 different languages, which we particularly focus on during International Mother Tongue Languages Day.
-Through our language teaching, we aim to foster our pupils’ curiosity and deepen their understanding of the world and their love of languages.
+Our units of study include all 12 points of the National Curriculum Programme of Study and we incorporate a number of opportunities for cultural exploration, not only linked to the French that we learn, but also linked to other languages for example on European Day of Languages in September.
+Our school community speaks over 30 different languages, which we particularly celebrate as part of International Mother Language Day in February.

 Through our language teaching, we foster our pupils’ curiosity and deepen their understanding of the world, their French knowledge and skills and their overall love of languages.